 In Sri Lanka, several alumni networks and associations are integral to the educational fabric, particularly in aviation.
 Notable among these is the Aeronautical Society of Rahula College, which has made significant strides in making aviation knowledge accessible.
 They have hosted a successful online series covering topics such as Military Flying Operations and Aeronautical Engineering.

-The American Alumni Association (AAA) of Sri Lanka also plays a crucial role.
-Founded in 1988, the AAA has become a cornerstone for Sri Lankans who pursue higher education in the United States.
+It helps Sri Lankans who want to pursue higher education in the United States.
 They support both current students abroad and returnees, enhancing the knowledge transfer in various fields including aviation.

 Private educational institutions like Stafford International School promote aviation through their dedicated Aviation Club, impacting the private school sector.